samjaninf/OFN-User-Guide---Master/chapter1/producer-faqs-test.md

 %/accordion%

-%accordion%Does the OFN provide stores with data about their sales and orders?%accordion%
+%accordion%Can I get data about my shops' sales and orders?%accordion%

 Yes, OFN store operators will receive an email each time an order is placed.
 Additionally, a number of different reports regarding sales are downloadable from your store.
 This includes reports on unique orders, reports summarising a collection of orders, reports on inventory levels and  customer relationship management reports.
 Check out our set-up guide for more info onreports.